KyriakisDimitrios/microglia-heterogeneity/README.md

 <figure>
     <img src="Plots/Microglia1.png" alt="some text" width=45%>
     <img src="Plots/DF_Micro_1.png" alt="some text" width=45%>
-    <figcaption>Fig.2: Heatmap of the differentially expressed genes.
+    <figcaption><b>Fig.?:</b> Heatmap of the differentially expressed genes.
-    a) tSNE projection of Microglia
+    <b>a)</b> tSNE projection of Microglia
-    b) Differentially expression analysis between the microglia subpopulations.</figcaption>
+    <b>b)</b> Differentially expression analysis between the microglia subpopulations.</figcaption>
 </figure>

+We filtered out the fourth cluster from the further analysis.
+Then we performed differential expression analysis between the clusters and the brain regions (Fig2, b).

 #### Differential Expression Between Clusters